skx/evalfilter/_examples/embedded/README.md

 ## [passwd](passwd/)

-This loops over the entries in yoru system `/etc/passwd` file, running a script against each entry.
+This loops over the entries in your system `/etc/passwd` file, running a script against each entry.

 ## [state](state/)